symdesign/wakkle/README.md

 ### Assets directory

-Make sure that the folder which includes the image's assets has the same name as your wakkle-image but without its file extension.

 #### Sequence of images <small>**[required]**</small>

 Even though the script handles any number of images, for best performance it is recommended to have a sequence of 30 images.